Board Approves Demand Rates Effective Jan. 1, 2023

 On November 17, Midwest Energy’s Board of Directors approved the adoption of a three-part rate structure for residential and small business (General Service Small) electric customers.
 The new rate structure continues two previous components - a monthly customer charge, and an energy charge based on the number of kilowatt hours (kWh) used, and introduces a third component, a demand charge.

 Demand refers to the amount of electrical power being used at a given time.
 Demand is based on the intensity at which energy is used (or the “demand” one puts on the grid) in kilowatts (kW).
-Demand charges will be a monthly charge based on “peak demand,” or the maximum number of kilowatts a customer used during a 15-minute period.
+Demand charges will be a monthly charge based on “peak demand,” or the maximum number of kilowatts a customer used in an hour, measured in 15-minute increments.

 In the summer months of June 1 through September 30, demand would be billed based on peak demand between 3 p.m. to 7 p.m.
 The rest of the year, the billed demand would be based on whenever peak demand was reached during the month.